Anthropology: Development

 Anthropology of development tends to view development from a critical perspective.
-The kind of issues addressed and implications for the approach involve pondering why, if a key development goal is to alleviate poverty, is poverty increasing?
+The issues addressed, and the implications for the approach, involve pondering why, if a key development goal is to alleviate poverty, poverty is increasing.
 Why is there such a gap between plans and outcomes?
 Why are those working in development so willing to disregard history and the lessons it might offer?
 Why is development so externally driven rather than having an internal basis?
 In short, why does so much planned development fail?

-Kinship, feminism, gender and sexuality
+Kinship, feminism, gender, and sexuality

 Kinship

 Kinship can refer both to the study of the patterns of social relationships in one or more human cultures, or it can refer to the patterns of social relationships themselves.
-Over its history, anthropology has developed a number of related concepts and terms, such as "descent", "descent groups", "lineages", "affines", "cognates", and even "fictive kinship".
-Broadly, kinship patterns may be considered to include people related both by descent (one's social relations during development), and also relatives by marriage.
-Within kinship you have two different families.
-People have their biological families and it is the people they share DNA with.
+Over its history, anthropology has developed several related concepts and terms, such as "descent", "descent groups", "lineages", "affines", "cognates", and even "fictive kinship".
+Broadly, kinship patterns may be considered to include people related both by descent (one's social relations during development) and also relatives by marriage.
+Within kinship, you have two different families.
+People have their biological families, the people they share DNA with.
 This is called consanguinity or "blood ties".
 People can also have a chosen family in which they chose who they want to be a part of their family.
-In some cases, people are closer with their chosen family more than with their biological families.
+In some cases, people are closer to their chosen family than to their biological families.